Lee Wells, PhD, J.D., CPDT-KA, CADT, CDBC

-Lee Wells began gentle training and handling dogs in 1960 under the watchful eye of her uncle, Joseph, a well-respected Harness Horse Trainer.
+Lee Wells began gently training and handling dogs in 1960 under the watchful eye of her uncle, Joseph, a well-respected Harness Horse Trainer and Doberman Pinscher breeder.
 While earning her B.S. in Biological Sciences and Chemistry and Doctorates in Medical Sciences and Law, at the University of California Lee developed her “Gentle Persuasion®” training method.
-In her 54 years of training, Lee has trained more than 24,000 dogs and their owners.
+In her 58 years of training, Lee has trained more than 29,000 dogs and their owners.

 Lee Wells founded Tender Loving Canines Service Dogs in 1987.
 She co-founded the Tender Loving Canines Pet Therapy program at UCSD Medical Center in 1989.
 Lee founded the Tender Loving Canines of Coronado Therapy Dogs program in 1996.
 In 2001 she founded Assistance Dogs for Independent Living, which trains Assistance Dogs for persons with mobility disabilities.

-Lee Wells is nationally certified by The Association of Professional Dogs Trainers, Therapy Dogs Inc, and the American Kennel Club (AKC-CGC and S.T.A.R.
+Lee Wells is nationally certified by The Association of Professional Dogs Trainers, Therapy Dogs Inc. and the American Kennel Club (AKC-CGC and S.T.A.R.
 Puppy).
 She is Certified Animal Behaviorist with IAABC.

 Although her primary interest is in Family Pet Dogs, Lee teaches Competition Obedience and she and her personal dogs have earned many obedience titles with AKC, UKC, and ASCA.